Skip to Content

 Upload Golden(s) Via DeepEval

-EvaluationDataset on Confident using deepeval is simply involves creating an EvaluationDataset with a list of Goldens, and pushing it to Confident AI by supplying the dataset alias.
+You can also push finalized goldens to Confident AI through DeepEval.
+Simply create an EvaluationDataset with a list of Goldens, and pushing it to Confident AI by supplying the dataset alias.

 from deepeval.dataset import EvaluationDataset, Golden # Define golden golden = Golden(input="Input of my first golden!") # Initialize dataset dataset = EvaluationDataset(goldens=[golden]) # Provide an alias when pushing a dataset dataset.push(alias="QA Dataset")